Albauddin/MVSR_albaqir/yolo11s/README.md

    python3 generate_masks.py
    ```

-the resulted masks will be in the masks directory like this
+the resulted masks will be in the masks directory like this and can be renamed to be used in the foundationpose

    ```bash
 masks/